ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-etl-task.markdown

    * **Extract** selected data from RavenDB documents
    * **Transform** the data to new JSON objects and add the new objects to CloudEvents messages.
    * **Load** the messages to a **RabbitMQ exchange**.

 * The RabbitMQ exchange enqueues incoming messages at the tail of RabbitMQ queue/s.
   When the enqueued messages advance to the queue head, RabbitMQ clients can access and consume them.

 * RabbitMQ ETL tasks transfer **documents only**.
   Document extensions like attachments, counters, or time series, are not transferred.

-* This page explains how to create a RabbitMQ ETL task using Studio.
+* This page explains how to create a RabbitMQ ETL task using the Studio.
   [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq) how to define a RabbitMQ ETL task using code.

 * In this page:
   * [Open RabbitMQ ETL Task View](../../../../studio/database/tasks/ongoing-tasks/rabbitmq-etl-task#open-rabbitmq-etl-task-view)
   * [Define RabbitMQ ETL Task](../../../../studio/database/tasks/ongoing-tasks/rabbitmq-etl-task#define-rabbitmq-etl-task)